fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 ```

 <!-- Entä jos yritämme määritellä tapahtumankäsittelijän hieman yksinkertaisemmassa muodossa: -->
-What if we'd try to define the event handlers in a simpler form?
+What if we tried to define the event handlers in a simpler form?

 ```js
 <button onClick={setCounter(counter + 1)}>